dortania/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.md

   * Navigate to `Utiltiies/macserial/` folder and grab either the macserial or macserial.exe file(.exe is for Windows)
   * Run `chmod +x /path/to/macserial` if you're in a Unix environment, otherwise GenSMBIOS will throw a permissions error
   * Place this macserial executable under GenSMBIOS's Scripts folder
+    * Please note that macserial currently does not support Linux, so you must grab a Windows or macOS machine to generate the values

 The `Type` part gets copied to Generic -> SystemProductName.